 Select Page

 In his third Beatitude, Jesus says, “Blessed are the meek for they shall inherit the earth” (Matt.
 5:5).
-First, we must ask, “What is meekness?”
-Initially, we may tend to think that it refers to weakness, passivity, indecisiveness, or just flat-out wishy-washiness.[1]
+What is meekness?
+Perhaps we think that it refers to weakness, passivity, indecisiveness, or just flat-out wishy-washiness.[1]
 Nothing could be further from the truth.

 Additionally, since Jesus’ words bear a striking resemblance to Psalm 37, scholars suggest that readers look to this portion of Scripture in order to further clarify his statement.[3]
 The immediate context is illuminating.
-In Psalm 37 David says the meek person trusts in the LORD (vv.
+In Psalm 37, David says the meek person trusts in the LORD (vv.
 3, 5), delights in the LORD (v.
 4), waits for the LORD (v.
 7), and puts his or her hope in the LORD (v.
 9).
-Further, the rest of the Psalm highlights the fact that the meek person continues to exhibit this kind of behavior even when his life is falling apart and the unbelievers around him seem to be getting along just fine!
+Further, the rest of the Psalm indicates that the meek person continues to exhibit this kind of behavior even when his life is falling apart and the unbelievers around him seem to be getting along just fine!
 Martyn Lloyd-Jones provides a concise summary of the meek person’s posture: “Finally, I would put it like this: We are to leave everything—ourselves, our rights, our cause, our whole future—in the hands of God, and especially so if we feel we are suffering unjustly.”[4]

 We Inherit the Earth